 Shallow Shelving

-When shelves are too shallow, clothes hang over top of them and the closet can look sloppy, rather than organized.
+When shelves are too shallow, clothes hang over top of them and the closet can look sloppy or fall from their designated spot.
 Lots of closet systems have 12-inch shelves; make sure this is deep enough for your needs or choose other shelving with more depth.

 What Will a Closet Remodel Cost?